Cyberlane/Cyber-Lane-Jekyll/_posts/2016-03-22-iis-url-rewrite-to-self-hosted-services.md

 description: Configuring IIS to rewrite URLs to a self hosted service
 ---

-At work I was writing a number of simple self hosted services with [NancyFX](http://www.nancyfx.org/), however normally at home I would host these on my Linus server and make use of nginx which makes this extremely simple.
+At work I was writing a number of simple self hosted services with [NancyFX](http://www.nancyfx.org/), however normally at home I would host these on my Linux server and make use of nginx which makes this extremely simple.
 At the office however we were using IIS, which required some extra tweaks and configurations to get working, so I thought I would share how it is done for anybody else that may want to do this. {{ more }}

 You need to install two additional modules (official from Microsoft) onto your IIS installation, and unfortunately I have not looked to see if this works on older versions of IIS, but I know it works on version 7.5 and above.
 The modules you need to install are as follows...